nyxtom/broadcast/README.md

 Sum is a command that will add up all the given parameters that were passed into it by the client.
 Note how we can add both floats and integers by inspecting the type.
-This is a simple command that can be registered by the broadcast-server.
+This is a simple command that can be registered by the broadcast-server using the interface protocol.

 ```
-package server
+package main

 import "errors"

-func CmdSum(data interface{}, client *NetworkClient) error {
+func (b *CustomBackend) sum(data interface{}, client server.ProtocolClient) error {
 	d, _ := data.([]interface{})
 	if len(d) < 1 {
 		client.WriteError(errors.New("ADD takes at least 2 parameters"))